 Memphis was a community in mourning, but it was also a city weary of authority and fed up with elected officials.
 There was palpable disappointment among the workers and their allies when storms had forced King to postpone a scheduled march on his first visit.
 But he was back again on the 28th to lead it.
 With the support of the workers, religious clergy and students of all ages, activists took to the streets.
 Their peaceful march ended early due to violence and the presence of thousands of National Guard troops.
 King’s team took him to Atlanta for protection.
 However, his commitment to the sanitation workers did not falter.
 He returned a third time a few days later and despite the storm, he gave his “Mountaintop Speech” to the crowd.
 The next day he was assassinated at the Lorraine Motel.

 More than 4,000 people around the world have scaled Mt.
 Everest, the highest peak in the world.
 Climbers have to train and take their bodies to extreme limits in order to see a view from a mountaintop that sits 29,029 feet above sea level.
 Their single goal is to make it to the top of the mountain.
 Inevitably, they understand that with this journey comes struggle, pain, sacrifice and sometimes death.
-They are not alone in their desire to reach the highest point on earth as hundreds of climbers before them shared the same goal.
+They are not alone in their desire to reach the highest point on earth.
 Some made it and many others died along the way.
 For those fortunate to make it, the last mile of the hike is the most brutal.
 The air is so thin that oxygen tanks are required.
-Walking sticks and spikes on the bottom of their boots allow them to grip the ground for stability against stormy unpredictable weather.
 Fighting fatigue, potential disorientation, frostbite and altitude sickness, climbers continue to climb.
 They do it year after year with the aid of Tibetan Sherpa guides.

 King, too, had a spiritual guide who took him to the mountaintop.
 In his speech, he reflected on history and used the powerful metaphor of a mountaintop to give people hope.
 From his perspective, his people and the workers he came to address, were climbing a mountain.